screamonei2/ConversationArchiver/README.md

 # Solana Arbitrage Bot

-A fully automated Solana arbitrage bot built in Rust that monitors multiple DEXs, detects profitable opportunities, and executes trades autonomously.
+This project is a high-performance, fully automated arbitrage bot designed for the Solana blockchain.
+Built in Rust, it continuously monitors multiple Decentralized Exchanges (DEXs) to identify and exploit profitable arbitrage opportunities, executing trades autonomously with advanced risk management and optimization features.

 ## 🚀 Features